xxjcaxx/ChessAIThon/documentacion/chess_computers.md

 ## Chess Representation

 When humans play chess, we see the board as a grid of squares with pieces on them.
 We visualize moves, plan strategies, and use our intuition to decide what to do next.
-But computers don’t "see" or "think" like humans—they need a way to represent the chessboard and pieces in a format they can understand and process quickly.
+But computers don’t "see" or "think" like humans.
+They need a way to represent the chessboard and pieces in a format they can understand and process quickly.
 Over the years, programmers have developed clever ways to store and manipulate chess positions, making it possible for computers to play the game efficiently.

 ### **1. Bitboard Representation: A Compact and Powerful Tool**
 One of the most efficient ways computers represent a chessboard is using something called a **bitboard**.
 A bitboard is a 64-bit number (since a chessboard has 64 squares) where each bit (a 0 or 1) represents a square on the board.